AndreaGot/sysop/README.md

 ###equal

-Returns true if two folders or files passed as arguments have the same content, false otherwise.
+Returns 0 if two folders or files passed as arguments have the same content, 1 otherwise.

 ---